-If the existing precautions are unable to avoid the accidents, recommendations to add more safeguards are made.
-The flow chart in Figure 5 highlights the processes that are commonly followed in implementing a HAZOP study [23, 24].
+If the existing precautions cannot prevent accidents, recommendations to add more safeguards are made.
+The flow chart in Fig. 5 highlights the procedure commonly followed in implementing a HAZOP study [23, 24].
+The multidisciplinary HAZOP team analyses all anticipated situations to identify foreseeable malfunctions by highlighting the sources of the deviation, as well as the implications and existing protection [21, 25].

-The multidisciplinary HAZOP team analyses all anticipated situations with the goal of identifying foreseeable malfunctions by highlighting the sources of the deviation, as well as the implications and existing protections [21,25].
-Below is the detailed risk analysis using the HAZOP method illustrated in table3.
+A detailed risk analysis using the HAZOP method is presented in Table 3 below.